Multiconductor & Signal Cable

 The difference between these two designations of cable is not cut and dry.
-Certain multi-conductor cables offer signal cable properties and certain signal cables have multiple conductors.
+Certain multiconductor cables offer signal cable properties and certain signal cables have multiple conductors.
 So, what do we mean by these two designations?
-Multi conductor cable is exactly what it sounds like.
+Multiconductor cable, sometimes written as multi-conductor or even multi conductor, is exactly what it sounds like.
 It is a cable that carries multiple conductors.
-Pacer Group carries multi conductor cables ranging anywhere from two to twenty-five conductors.
+Pacer Group carries multiconductor cables ranging anywhere from two to twenty-five conductors.

 Multi Pair and Tray Cable